-Five people killed in a mass shooting at a South Carolina home, authorities say
+Local doctor and two grandchildren are among 5 killed in South Carolina mass shooting, authorities say

 (CNN)At least five people are dead after what authorities are calling a "case of a mass shooting" at a home in York County, South Carolina.

-The victims of the shooting near Rock Hill are "very prominent and very well known" in the county and included a doctor, said York County Sheriff spokesman Trent Faris.
+The victims of the Wednesday evening shooting near Rock Hill included a doctor, his wife and their two grandchildren, the York County Sheriff's Office said in a tweet.
+The family was "very prominent and very well known" in the county, York County Sheriff spokesman Trent Faris said.

-"We were shocked that this type of incident happened in our area in Rock Hill, especially with the amount of people that were involved," Faris said.
+Police were called to the scene following reports of a shooting at 4:45 p.m.

+"Dr. Robert Lesslie & his wife, Barbara Lesslie were both found in the home & died as a result of gunshot wounds, as well as their 2 grandchildren.
+James Lewis of Gastonia, was working at the home & died from gunshot wounds," the sheriff's office said.

 In addition to the five people who were killed, another person was transported to the hospital with "serious gunshot wounds," said Faris, who described the incident as a mass shooting.